ixiam/com.ixiam.payment.redsys/README.md

 Version 1.9 works with CiviCRM 4.6 / 4.7 / 5.x (until 5.3.0).
 Version 2.0 works with CiviCRM 5.3.0 or newer versions.

+### Error Log

+To search if is failing in some cases, search in ConfigLog from civicrm the workd "Redsys IPN Error"

 ## License ##

 Redsys Payment Processor for CiviCRM.
 Copyright (C) 2013 - 2018 Amnesty International (originally developed by Ixiam http://www.ixiam.com).